 If a written list of solutions isn’t possible, then the next best thing is a written list of things that they tried already but didn’t work.
 This forces self-documentation and eliminates the duplication of effort… and actually increases their chances of success before they even come to you.
 This is some serious House M. D. style of management!

-Asking others to come to you with solutions reduces your mental load while giving them some agency to take ownership over the problem.
+Asking others to come to you with solutions reduces your mental load while giving them some agency to take ownership of the problem.

 And vice versa!
 In terms of setting boundaries around your availability, you are still available to help, but they can help you help them by bringing solutions or options, not just a problem.